Kuhns leads Mercyhurst against Wagner after 28-point showing - WTOP News

 Staten Island, New York; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Mercyhurst visits Wagner after Bailey Kuhns scored 28 points in Mercyhurst’s 78-51 win against the Long Island Sharks.
+BOTTOM LINE: Mercyhurst takes on Wagner after Bailey Kuhns scored 28 points in Mercyhurst’s 78-51 victory over the Long Island Sharks.

-The Seahawks are 3-3 in home games.
-Wagner allows 68.1 points to opponents and has been outscored by 8.7 points per game.
+The Seahawks have gone 3-3 in home games.
+Wagner is 1-0 in games decided by less than 4 points.

-The Lakers are 2-4 in conference matchups.
-Mercyhurst has a 3-6 record against opponents over .500.
+The Lakers are 2-4 against NEC opponents.
+Mercyhurst is 0-1 in games decided by less than 4 points.

-Wagner is shooting 38.3% from the field this season, 5.1 percentage points lower than the 43.4% Mercyhurst allows to opponents.
-Mercyhurst has shot at a 41.2% clip from the field this season, 1.3 percentage points fewer than the 42.5% shooting opponents of Wagner have averaged.
+Wagner averages 59.4 points per game, 8.2 fewer points than the 67.6 Mercyhurst gives up.
+Mercyhurst has shot at a 41.2% clip from the field this season, 1.3 percentage points below the 42.5% shooting opponents of Wagner have averaged.

+The Seahawks and Lakers meet Thursday for the first time in NEC play this season.

-TOP PERFORMERS: Julia Fabozzi is scoring 15.4 points per game with 6.7 rebounds and 1.6 assists for the Seahawks.
-Taleah Washington is averaging 11.5 points and 3.0 rebounds while shooting 33.7% over the past 10 games.
+TOP PERFORMERS: Julia Fabozzi averages 1.8 made 3-pointers per game for the Seahawks, scoring 15.4 points while shooting 35.8% from beyond the arc.
+Taleah Washington is averaging 16.4 points and seven assists over the past 10 games.

-Kuhns is averaging 20.5 points and 5.3 rebounds for the Lakers.
-Allyson Ross is averaging 2.1 made 3-pointers over the last 10 games.
+Allyson Ross is shooting 34.9% from beyond the arc with 1.8 made 3-pointers per game for the Lakers, while averaging 9.1 points and 1.6 steals.
+Kuhns is shooting 47.9% and averaging 21.1 points over the last 10 games.

 LAST 10 GAMES: Seahawks: 4-6, averaging 64.8 points, 30.4 rebounds, 12.4 assists, 6.4 steals and 2.5 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 65.5 points per game.